keithbuhler/keithbuhler.github.io/pages/privacy.md

 ### Introduction

-There is a growing trend -- and a positive trend, in my view -- of making explicit how web sites collect and use information of their visitors.
-I want to ensure that my readers feel as safe as possible and the information below is full disclosure on what happens on keithbuhler.com
+There is a growing trend -- and a positive trend, in my view -- of making explicit how web sites collect and use information of their visitors.[^1] I want to ensure that my readers feel as safe as possible and the information below is full disclosure on what happens on keithbuhler.com

 Rest assured that **I will never share your information or email with anyone else.**